oleks/eduroam-wpa_supplicant/README.md

 institutions around the world.
 It was designed so that you as a student or researcher have to exert minimal effort to connect to a secure wireless network, no matter which educational institution you happen to be at that day.
-This encourages educational exchange and scientific collaboration around the world. ([This video](https://www.youtube.com/watch?v=TVCmcMZS3uA) also explains eduroam via cartoons!)
+This encourages educational exchange, and scientific collaboration around the world. ([This video](https://www.youtube.com/watch?v=TVCmcMZS3uA) also explains eduroam via cartoons!)